hsouri/Circle-Detection-CNN/README.md

 # Traing Loss
+Losses for trainig the model will be saved in the `out.txt` file.
 Trinig loss of 50 epoch is as follows:
 ![Training Loss](screenshot/loss.png)